 Sampling conducted for the study in 2002/2003 caught no juvenile or adult windowpane flounder (MPA, 2005).
 VIMS ChesMMAP data show minimal total catch-counts of windowpane flounder in the Barren Island vicinity or within Maryland waters generally over the period of record (2002 - 2021).
 Conversely juveniles and or adults of this species were caught in comparatively large numbers at numerous stations in Virginia waters near the Bay mouth over the same time period.
-Sampling conducted for this study in 2020 and 2021 caught no windowpane flounder juveniles or adults (Anchor, 2021).
+Sampling conducted for this study in 2020 and 2021 caught no windowpane flounder juveniles or adults (Anchor QEA, 2021).

 Windowpane feed on small fish, shrimp, and other crustaceans (Murdy et al., 2013).
-Major predators of windowpane include spiny dogfish, thorny skate, goosefish, Atlantic cod, black sea bass, weakfish and summer flounder, although these fish prey primarily upon juvenile windowpane (Chang et al., 1999).
+Major predators of windowpane include spiny dogfish, thorny skate, goosefish, Atlantic cod, black sea bass, weakfish and summer flounder.
+These fish prey primarily upon juvenile windowpane (Chang et al., 1999).

-While the Barren Island area is within EFH salinity preferences of windowpane juveniles and adults (Table 3), multiple sampling data sets fail to support that windowpane flounder juveniles or adults are present.
-Juvenile and adult windowpane are good swimmers and any present should be able to avoid disturbance and turbidity from construction activities in warm weather months.
-However, during cooler weather months direct physical impacts to individuals are possible because the fish may be more sluggish.
+While the South borrow area is within EFH salinity preferences of windowpane juveniles and adults (Table 6), multiple sampling data sets fail to support that windowpane flounder juveniles or adults are present.
+Juvenile and adult windowpane flounder are good swimmers, and any present should be able to avoid disturbance and turbidity from construction activities in warm weather months.
+However, any windowpane flounder that venture too close to the dredge intake could be entrained and destroyed.
+During cooler weather months direct physical impacts to individuals are more likely because the fish may be more sluggish.

-Sampling in the Barren Island vicinity does not clearly support that windowpane flounder occur in sufficient numbers to warrant considering Barren Island consistent EFH for this species.
-Because Barren Island waters likely constitute only occasional or periodic EFH, minor to negligible impacts to windowpane flounder EFH would be expected from conversion of open water habitat to rock structure, tidal wetlands, and tidal channels.
+Sampling in the South borrow area vicinity does not clearly support that windowpane flounder occur in sufficient numbers to warrant considering the South borrow area consistent EFH for this species.
+Because the South borrow waters likely constitute only occasional or periodic EFH, minor to negligible short-term impacts to windowpane flounder EFH would be expected from dredging the South Borrow area substrate.
+No long-term impacts to windowpane flounder habitat are expected from implementation of the Preferred Alternative.
+Following dredging, the South borrow area is expected to provide comparable habitat for windowpane flounder juvenile and adults compared to existing conditions.

-Based on minimal windowpane juvenile and adult presence in Barren Island waters, project effects on their prey would be minimal to negligible.
-Also, because juveniles and adult windowpane are minimally present in Barren Island waters, they are presumably minimally preyed upon by other species there.
+Based on minimal windowpane juvenile and adult presence in South borrow waters, project effects on their prey would be minimal to negligible.
+Also, because juveniles and adult windowpane are minimally present in the South borrow area waters, they are presumably minimally preyed upon by other species there such as summer flounder and black sea bass.
 Accordingly, there would likely be negligible impacts to predators of windowpane flounder.